SDGreen/elwood-castle/README.md

 ##### Order
 This is a simple model used to store orders which contain EventBookings.
 It's relation to EventBookings and UserAccounts allows users to see their upcoming and past bookings on their profile page.
-It also has a stripe_id so site owners can check to see for multiple bookings and validation preventing orders from being created twice by mistake.
+It also has a stripe_id field for validation, preventing orders from being created twice by mistake.
 | Field | Field Type | Validation |
 | :---- | :--------- | :--------- |